jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

     ```python
             self.assertEqual(False, None)
     ```
-    the terminal updates to show
+    the terminal shows
     ```python
     E       AssertionError: False != None
     ```
-    the `assertEqual` method from `unittest.TestCase` checks if the 2 given inputs - `False` and `None` in this case - are equal.
-In [TypeError](./TYPE_ERROR.md) we look at function signatures to get a better understanding of providing inputs to functions.
+    The `assertEqual` method from `unittest.TestCase` checks if the two given inputs, `False` and `None` are equal.
+We look at function signatures in [TypeError](./TYPE_ERROR.md) to get a better understanding of passing inputs to functions.

-    For our learning purpose, we could imagine that in a file named `unittest.py` there is a definition that means something like the code below.
+    We could imagine that in a file named `unittest.py` there is a definition that means something like the code below.
 We could also [look at the real definition of the assertEqual method](https://github.com/python/cpython/blob/f1f85a42eafd31720cf905c5407ca3e043946698/Lib/unittest/case.py#L868)
     ```python
     class TestCase(object):
         def assertEqual(self, positional_argument_1, positional_argument_2):